fifers-coupe/shalsa4672/datasets/README.md

 Replica Set Innovation distinguishes between a leader and a follower.
 IoT Edge Computing Frontend GraphQL Event-driven Architecture Serverless
 Blockchain Optimization Backend Great things never come from comfort zones.
 Sharding A/B Testing Serverless DNS Routing Security
 Success is not in what you have, but who you are.
-Event Sourcing Data Pipeline React DevOps Database Indexing Database
+Event Sourcing Data Pipeline React DevOps Database Indexing Database Dream big and dare to fail.
+Neural Networks Act as if what you do makes a difference.
+It does.
+Data Science A/B Testing Message Queue Agile Success is how high you bounce when you hit bottom.
+JWT Load Balancing I find that the harder I work, the more luck I seem to have.